UCNZ-SENG302-2018-Donaco/OrgaNZ/README.md

 ## Usage

-To start the application, run as a JAR file.

 Please refer to the documentation found in `doc/user_manual.md` to find out more on how to use the application.

 For more information on the design decisions that were made, please refer to the documentation found in